geosoft1/template/README.md

 * from symbols file copy/paste frame
 * copy/paste cartridge
 * copy as you need various simbols and arrange them into your design
+* use connectors to link dynamically the simbols
 * follow the example guideline